 The Case for Local Model Hosting

 Every time you send a prompt to ChatGPT, upload a document to a cloud-based AI service, or use an intelligent assistant, your data takes a journey.
 It leaves your device, travels through internet infrastructure you don't control, arrives at servers owned by companies with their own interests, and gets processed in ways you can't fully see or audit.
 We've normalized this arrangement because the convenience is undeniable.
-But the cost—measured in privacy, autonomy, and long-term control—deserves serious examination.
+But the cost is measured in privacy, autonomy, and long-term control.

 Why Privacy Actually Matters in the Age of AI